Operation Shoter

 Operation Shoter (מִבְצָע שׁוֹטֵר, Mivtza Shoter, lit.
-Operation Policeman), also Operation Jaba', was a three-day Israeli operation during the 1948 Arab–Israeli War against an area called the "Little Triangle" south of Haifa.
-It was launched a week after the start of the second truce imposed by United Nations.
-The operation was carried out by units from the Golani, Carmeli and Alexandroni brigades with supporting troops, under the overall command of Alexandroni's 33rd Battalion.
-Arab forces consisted of local militia which was not part of any regular army.
-The objective of the operation was to clear the Tel Aviv – Haifa Road, which had been closed by the Arabs to Israeli traffic.
-The Israelis had been forced to take a long and dangerous route to the east through Wadi Milk.
+Operation Policeman), also Operation Jaba', was a three-day Israeli operation during the 1948 Arab–Israeli War in the "Little Triangle" area south of Haifa.
+The operational objective was to clear the Tel Aviv – Haifa Road, which had been closed by local militia.
+Israelis had been forced to take a long and dangerous route to the east through Wadi Milk.
+The operation was launched a week after the start of the second truce imposed by United Nations.
+Attacks on Israeli traffic had continued during the truce.
+The operation was carried out by the Alexandroni's 33rd Battalion with support from additional Golani and Carmeli units.
+The Arab forces were irregular local militia.

-The Israeli forces attacking on July 24 and throughout July 25 failed to take the villages due to stiff resistance and poor planning.
-Following heavy artillery shelling and bombing from the air, the Little Triangle's defenses broke and the three villages surrendered on July 26.
-The operation caused the depopulation of the Little Triangle, which according to a United Nations report consisted of 8,000 people.
-United Nations observers toured the destroyed villages after the attack and found no evidence of a massacre as claimed by Arab sources, although they concluded that the assault on the Little Triangle was unjustified.
+Israeli forces attacked on July 24 and July 25, but were delayed by stiff resistance and poor planning.
+Following heavy artillery shelling and air force bombing, the Little Triangle's defenses broke and the three villages surrendered on July 26.
+The operation caused the expulsion and flight of most Little Triangle villagers, variously estimated at around 7,000 or 8,000 people.
+United Nations observers toured the destroyed villages after the attack and found no evidence of a massacre as claimed by Arab sources, although they concluded that the assault on the Little Triangle was unjustified in view of the truce and offer to negotiate.